-The “sticker shock” of medical treatments can lead to frustration and even outrage in many victims, and their initial reaction may be refusing to pay.
+The “sticker shock” of treatments can lead to frustration and even outrage in many victims, and their initial reaction may be refusing to pay the medical bills.
 But is that possible?
 As with most things related to injuries and the legal system, your ability to refuse to pay certain medical bills depends on whether you have an experienced law firm on your side.

 It’s difficult to contest bills for life-saving procedures, such as emergency surgeries to repair internal organ damage.
 But not all injury-related services are always obvious needs.

 Some victims are transported to hospitals via ambulances even when they don’t request them.
 That’s because a bystander may call 911, which dispatches multiple emergency responders, including EMTs.
 When those EMTs arrive at the scene in an ambulance, they may transport the victim to the hospital even if they don’t consent to going or if they plan on arranging their own transportation to a medical treatment center.

 Another scenario is a victim being transported to a hospital via helicopter.
 While this can be a life-saving measure for victims who are injured in remote areas where ambulances either can’t reach in time or can’t get to at all, it’s not always necessary.
 But when it happens, victims are stuck with bills that can be tens of thousands of dollars.